tytydraco/yessleep/out/Sakoya_The_Japanese_Pop_Sensation_Nobody_Remembers.md

 I would see her around town... always out of the corner of my eye.
 I remember at grabbing a woman thinking it was her.
 She turned around and looked at me so fearfully, shouting.
 I just kept apologizing over and over again until I eventually ran off.

 I thought I saw her on the train... it was packed and I could hardly move.
-By the time I got to where I had thought she had been, 'she' was gone.
+By the time I got to where I thought she had been, 'she' was gone.

-One day I got a call to get to the studio... *Sakoya was back*.
+One day I got called to the studio... *Sakoya was back*.
 She wouldn't tell anyone where she went.
 She said the reason she came back was to tell us in person... she was *done* with music.

 She wanted to toss the entire album.

 ***"Just scrap it.
 I'm done with this.
 You can not change my mind."***

 No one could believe it.
 Months of work gone to waste?
-The album was so close to being done...
-It was going to go platinum.
+The album was so close to being done, it was going to go platinum!
 Why just throw it all away?
 Why quit like this perfectly out of the blue after disappearing for days?

 After an hour of trying to convince her, Rin called the record label and told them.